 Lesson 20: Observatories

-Blast Off to Space promises to be full of learning and fun!
-I hope this little overview of prepping my Mother Goose Time kit has been helpful as well.
+Space & Sky promises to be full of learning and fun!
+I hope this little overview of prepping my Experience Early Learning kit has been helpful as well.